ghovax/textr/README.md

 are hidden in the implementation of this struct, but in any case, if needed, they are to a certain degree exposed to the end-user.

+# Documentation

+The documentation is available on the website docs.rs at the following [link](https://docs.rs/textr/latest/textr/).

+There is two ways to use this library: the first one is writing to a PDF document from scratch as shown in the `pdf_from_scratch` example, by calling functions such as `PdfDocument::add_font`, insert `PdfDocument::add_page_with_layer` and `PdfDocument::write_text_to_layer_in_page`, followed by `PdfDocument::write_all`, which will finalize the document which can then be saved to a file; this method requires both the documents ID and the instance ID to be given by the user.

+The other way in which this library can be used, which is the intended one, is to provide either a JSON document which encodes the `Document` data structure (or the data structure itself in code, possibly generated through some layouting algorithm) and then to call the `Document::to_pdf` function, which will automatically generate a `PdfDocument` that can be saved to a file or further manipulated.

 # Installation

-Of course, after having installed Rust through [rustup](https://rustup.rs) or either way having updated Rust to the latest version, add the following to your `Cargo.toml` file in your project in order to use the library.
+Of course, after having installed Rust through [rustup](https://rustup.rs) or either way having updated Rust to the latest version, add the following to your `Cargo.toml` file in your project in order to use the library for personal development.
 ```toml
 textr = "0.2.0"
 ```

-If you want to try out this library yourself from the given examples, then clone this repository and then run the command:
+If you want to just try out this library yourself from the given examples, then clone this repository and then run the command:
 ```bash
 cargo run --example <example_name>